FloraPM/Testautomation-exercises/README.md

 ## Project Overview

+The purpose of this project is to demonstrate some techniques for writing automated UI tests.
+My goal was not to write a detailed test case, just to present the code on a training site.
-The purpose of this project is to demonstrate techniques for writing automated UI tests.
-The tests are based on the guidelines of the Page Object Model, and efforts have been made to externalize test data wherever possible.
+The tests are based on the guidelines of the Page Object Model and made sure that where possible the test data are in an external file.

 ### Tools Used